Buffett may benefit as train lobby bids to weaken safety rule

 The looming debate pits Democrats, federal regulators, safety advocates and environmentalists against the crude-by-rail industry, which claims that installing the brakes would slap an unnecessary $3 billion cost on railroads, oil refiners and other owners of rolling stock, and potentially jeopardize safety.

-BNSF Railway Co, the No. 2 U.S. railroad, which Buffett owns through his Berkshire Hathaway Inc holding company, is the leading U.S. railroad for crude oil shipments, controlling three-quarters of the carload volume in 2013.
-Along with CSX Corp, it’s also associated with the most oil train accidents, according to a Reuters analysis of incident reports.
+BNSF Railway Co, the No. 2 U.S. railroad, which Buffett owns through his Berkshire Hathaway Inc (BRKa.N) holding company, is the leading U.S. railroad for crude oil shipments, controlling three-quarters of the carload volume in 2013.
+Along with CSX Corp CSX.N, it’s also associated with the most oil train accidents, according to a Reuters analysis of incident reports.

 Environmental groups estimate that 25 million Americans live near tracks traversed by crude oil shipments, making ECP brakes and other federal requirements essential to ensuring safety.
 Because the brakes act simultaneously on all cars and locomotives, they give train operators greater control and allow trains to stop more quickly than conventional air brakes, which slow rail cars in succession, advocates say.